weronika-sleboda/pedantic_tester/README.md

 The key is the name of the function you want to test and the value is the bool you expect the function to return.
-If it fails the class will be rejected and the function printed in a list of functions which failed and need to be handled.
+If any of the tested functions fails, the class will be rejected.

 [ 3.]
 Call function >>> pedanticTester.nameTestClass("Write the name of the class you want to test here");